 When the Microsoft HoloLens 3 will be available for purchase is therefore still up in the air.
-However, it is clear that the HoloLens 3 is not intended for end consumer, but primarily for use in industry and the military.
+However, it seems certain that the HoloLens 3 is not intended for end consumers, but primarily for use in industry and the military.

 How the Microsoft HoloLens 2 compares with other AR glasses can be read in our comparison of the top 3 smart glasses for industry.